Carmen the Cat Reports on Upcoming Works by Erin Hernden

 SPRING 2021 VOLUME II WISH TO BELIEVE

 In spring 2021, Author Erin Hernden presents Volume II Wish to Believe for children and young people aged 5 – 17 years.
-Volume II features two plays, a puppet play and two original poems for narrated black light presentation or tableaux.
+Volume II features two story-plays, a puppet play and two original poems for narrated black light presentation or tableaux.
 The plays can be read as storybooks by individual children; acted out for fun in a child’s home and produced as full plays by classrooms or school theatre groups.
 The enchanting audio version is a delight to listen to as the words are read or as a standalone audio book.
 The e-book version is illustrated by the author using backgrounds based on pictures of the fauna, flora and lakes of Northern Ontario.
 WeeWideVoice is excited to offer this volume in the spring of 2021.

 FREE AUDIO BOOK AND PDF BOOK

 Ellie and Sammie Churchmouse and the Sissy Seasons of Song ~ Recoloured and Sassied Up by author Erin Hernden is now free on this site.